ShubhamS32/Mobile3-Notes/androidNotes/Sample-Project/README.md

 * [NfcTag Reader Demo](#nfctag-reader-demo)		Source Code : [Github link](https://github.com/ranvijaySingh-Webonise/AndroidNfcReaderDemo).
 * [NfcTag WebService Demo](#nfctag-webservice-demo)	Source Code : [Github link](https://github.com/ranvijaySingh-Webonise/AndroidNfcWebServiceDemo).
 * [NfcTag Writter Demo](#nfctag-writter-demo)		Source Code : [Github link](https://github.com/ranvijaySingh-Webonise/AndroidNfcTagWritterDemo).

+###Service Demo
+* This application shows how to run a service in the background of a application.
+* There are 4 basic steps to do this :
+	* **Step 1:** Giving the entry in the `Mainfest file`.
+	* **Step 2:** Creating the xml layout ` acitivty_main.xml `
+	* **Step 3:** Creating myService Class . `MyService.java`
+	* **Step 4:** Creating the mainActivity class to handle the service request ` MainActivity.java `

+###Dynamic Fragment Demo
+* This application sample will show you how to handle the fragments in a application based on the user click.
+* There are very specific steps to do this .
+	* **Step 1:** Create your layout for the fragments .
+	* **Step 2:** Create your fragments classes.
+	* **Step 3:** Create your main Activity `MainActivity.java`

+Now to understand the concept of fragment you need to know about few function and methods that fragments need to execute .

+* FragmentManager : (Abstract Class) - interface to interact with the fragment with Activity.
+* FragmentTransaction : (Abstract Class) - API for performing a set of Fragment operations.
+	* Transaction should be performed every time you shift from one fragment to another----
+	- FUNCTIONS-
+		-add() : adds a complete new Fragment to the UI.
+		-remove() : removes the fragment from the activity.
+		-replace() : replace the existing fragment that was added to layout.
+		-commit() : make you fragment visible to the UI.
+	* there cannot be more than one commit on a fragment ---
+	* if you need to commit the present fragment , replace or remove the previous fragment---

 ###Internet Connection Demo
 * This is a demo project to demonstrate how to check for internet connection and any other network connection .